LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 to ```True```, as it increments one of the counts, it appends the new record with count 1.

-This is fine for a simple program but there are two thing wrong with it:
+This is fine for a simple problem but there are two things wrong with it:
 1. For the simplicity of the problem, the program is fairly complex.
-The more loops and if staements involved, the greater the chance that you make a mistake.
+The more loops and if statements involved, the greater the chance that you make a mistake.
 1. This solution does not scale well: for each addition it has to search over the entire list.
-There are only thousands of species of birds but if we were studying beetles, there are millions of species to loop over.
+There are only thousands of species of birds but if we were studying beetles, there would be millions of species to loop over.
-This algorithm would get slower and slower as the list grows.
+This algorithm gets slower and slower as the list grows.

 A dictionary is the right tool for the job.
 In some languages it is known as a *map*.